24 Hour Help Line – Call Now

 If you notice any of these signs of alcohol addiction in your daughter or son, he or she needs help.
 What kind of help?
 Let’s look at an example.
 Your child’s alcohol addiction is mild, and he or she can stop drinking without having withdrawal symptoms.
 In this case, he or she may qualify for outpatient treatment.
 However, if your son or daughter experiences withdrawal symptoms, he or she may need help at our drug and alcohol rehab in New Jersey inpatient treatment facility.
 Here’s some information about inpatient programs in New Jersey for alcohol treatment.

 There are several inpatient rehabilitation programs available for young adults who are addicted to alcohol.
-Inpatient rehab programs in New Jersey offer a place for people to stay while they receive intensive treatment.
+Residential rehab programs, unlike intensive outpatient drug rehabs New Jersey, offer a place for people to stay while they receive intensive treatment.
 A person may stay 30, 60, or 90 days.
 It depends on his or her needs and level of addiction.
 The average stay for most clients in alcohol treatment programs in New Jersey is 30 days.
 However, the treatment time can change.
 It depends on how severely the person is addicted.

 All inpatient alcohol treatment centers in New Jersey are different.
 Some are simple in their designs and focus on treatment and community.
 Clients in alcohol rehab may share a room.
 They eat meals in a cafeteria setting much like in high school or college.
 There are other types of centers in New Jersey that look like spas.
 These centers focus on holistic treatment.
 They have private rooms, gourmet meals, and a spa or gym as part of an overall therapeutic program.

 Choosing an inpatient alcohol rehab programs in New Jersey isn’t easy.
 However, there are some questions you can ask each treatment center you call or visit.
 These can help you to decide which alcohol treatment centers might be the best place for your son or daughter.
 First, be sure the center you are looking at specializes in treatment for alcoholism.
+Many times detoxification is the first step.
+Finding alcohol detox rehabs in New Jersey and across the US is difficult.
+Finding the correct treatment for your individual needs can be daunting.
 Also, ask what types of therapies the center uses.
 Each treatment center is different, and you’ll want to find the treatment that best fits your loved one.

 There are also questions you will need to ask about the center and its before and aftercare programs.
 If your loved one needs detox, is it available in the center?
 What will happen to your son or daughter after he or she receives treatment?
 Will there be a sober living house or a day program for aftercare?
 Or will the program place him or her into a different option, such as a residential step-down program?